-If you’re considering spending your retirement in Guatemala, be sure to speak with a financial advisor.
-They can help you build a financial plan that will cover your cost of living and other expenses in a different country.
+If you’re considering spending your retirement abroad, be sure to speak with a financial advisor to build a financial plan.

 Getting a Guatemalan Visa